Contributing Gear Writer

 Cons: Heavy, needs a power source to recharge

 When it comes to electric coolers, it seems like there are new ones popping up every day.
 But no option seems to check as many boxes as the new Everfrost cooler by Anker.
-Known for their power stations and mobile charging units, Anker has entered the cooler space by developing an electric cooler that can do much more than keep things chilled.
+Known for its power stations and mobile charging units, Anker has entered the cooler space by developing an electric cooler that can do much more than keep things chilled.

 In fact you can even use it as a freezer, with a temperature setting as low as 4°F. Hook up a solar panel and you have virtually unlimited time to keep things cold.
 Plus, it’s durable: We’ve been testing it for 3 months including the sand and salt of a remote west coast beach with no issue.